-An antibody test is a blood test to check if you've had coronavirus (COVID-19) before.
-This test is not widely available yet.
+An antibody test is a blood test to check if you’ve either:

 An antibody test is different to the swab test to check if you have COVID-19 now.
 You can get a test to check if you have COVID-19 now on GOV.UK.